Perturbations in a scalar field model with virtues of $\Lambda$CDM: Introduction

-The cosmological constant with cold dark matter ($\Lambda$CDM) model is plagued with problems like the fine-tuning problem\cite{weinberg1989rmp, sahni2002cqg}, the coincidence problem \cite{steinhardt2003jstor,velten2014epjc}.
+Over the last decade, the availability of high precision data from various surveys has suggested that $w=-1.03\pm 0.03$ within the $95\%$ confidence level~\cite{planck2018cp}, consistent with a cosmological constant.
+One is tempted to conclude that the cosmological constant as dark energy with cold dark matter (\lcdm) is by far the most suitable model that describes the evolution of the Universe at the present epoch.
+But the \lcdm model is plagued with problems like the fine-tuning problem~\cite{sahni2002cqg} and the coincidence problem~\cite{steinhardt2003jstor,velten2014epjc}.
 The fine-tuning problem is that the initial conditions are needed to be set to an exact value so that the cosmological constant term dominates at the current epoch.
 The coincidence problem is related to the question why the energy densities of dark matter and dark energy are of the same order of magnitude at the present epoch.
-These problems in the $\Lambda$CDM model has forced us to look for other candidates that can drive the acceleration.
+These problems in the \lcdm model has forced us to look for other candidates that can drive the acceleration.
 A scalar field rolling down a slowly varying potential not only gives rise to acceleration but also alleviates the cosmological coincidence problem.
-Such a scalar field dubbed `quintessence' has been studied extensively in the literature\cite{ratra1988prd, ferreira1997prl, ferreira1998prd, wetterich1988npb, copeland1998prd, kim1999jhep, steinhardt1999prl, brax1999plb,brax2000prd1, dodelson2000prl}.
-The scaling quintessence model\cite{ferreira1997prl,copeland1998prd} where the energy density of the scalar field maintains a constant ratio with the energy density of the dominant component of the background can solve the initial condition problem but cannot produce enough negative pressure to drive the acceleration.
-Sahni and Wang\cite{sahni2000prd} have put forward the $\cosh$ potential, and Barreiro \etal\cite{barreiro2000prd} have put forward the double exponential potential such that the energy density of the scalar field changes at late time and can produce an accelerated expansion.
-Albrecht and Skordis\cite{albrecht2000prl} developed an interesting model from string theory where the scalar field enters a regime of damped oscillations with $w \rightarrow -1$ leading to an acceleration.
-On the other hand, the tracking quintessence models\cite{steinhardt1999prl} can give rise to the acceleration with a higher value of $w$, such as $-0.6$\cite{wang2000aj} or $-0.8$\cite{efstathiou1999mnras}.
+Such a scalar field, dubbed as `quintessence', has been studied extensively in the literature~\cite{peebles1988apjl, ratra1988prd, ferreira1997prl, copeland1998prd,ferreira1998prd, wetterich1988npb, efstathiou1999mnras, kim1999jhep, zlatev1999prl, steinhardt1999prd, brax1999plb, brax2000prd1,barreiro2000prd, sahni2000prd, albrecht2000prl, dodelson2000prl, wang2000aj, sen2002plb, amendola2006prd, dimopoulos2017jcap, mishra2017jcap, nandan2018prd}.